Best AI Stock Advisors and Recommendation Tools in 2026

 • The catch: It does not issue stock ratings or buy-hold-sell scores, it is not a quant terminal, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
+The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic portfolio you act on at your own broker.
 Walnut deliberately does not print buy, hold, or sell ratings or a numeric stock score; it discusses and frames rather than instructs.
 It is not a quant terminal, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It connects read-only by default, every trade needs your approval, it is not hands-off, and Walnut is not an investment adviser.

 Which to use for what